Force over Distance: Chapter 26

 “You understand loneliness?”
 Young asked.

 “Yes,” Emily breathed.
-Her features blurred, morphing into those of Daniel Jackson.
-Her white dress changed to khaki pants and a crisp, pressed shirt.
+Her features blurred.
+Her face morphed into the face of Daniel Jackson.
+Her white dress changed to khaki pants and a white cable-knit sweater.
 “Yes,” Jackson said.
 “I understand loneliness.
 Very well, actually.”
-He looked away, down the hallway.

-Jackson nodded, then led the way into one of the unexplored areas of the ship.
-They took a lift down to the lowest accessible level, putting them somewhere beneath the gate room, near the observation platform over the FTL drive.
+They took a lift down to ship’s lowest accessible level, putting them beneath the gate room, near the observation platform over the FTL drive.
 Midway down a long, straight stretch of corridor, a door opened, spilling golden light into the hall.
 Young followed the AI inside.

 Rush was seated at a console, his laptop open in front of him, snapped into one of the instrumentation panels with a homemade adaptor.
-The scientist’s hands rested over the keys, but he wasn’t typing.
-His eyes were open, but unfocused.
+The scientist’s hands rested, motionless, over the keys.
+On his laptop, a slow shift of glowing ribbon waved its way over the screen, caught by an invisible wind.
+Rush wasn’t tracking it.
+He wasn’t tracking anything.

-“God damn it,” Young murmured, looking at the flow of Rush’s thoughts, more than half braided into darkness.
+“God damn it,” Young murmured, studying the way the scientist’s thoughts braided themselves into Destiny’s darkness.
 “How’d I miss this this?”

 “He’s not all that interested in how things are ‘supposed’ to work,” Young growled.